Browse by . . .

 It takes a village

-It has also made her a figure of controversy.
+It has also made Amy Wilson a figure of controversy.
 A tabloid searched high and low through past exhibitions of the Drawing Center, looking for a good story.
 In particular, it was looking for a story juicy enough to derail plans for the Center's move to Ground Zero, as part of a larger cultural complex.
 The Daily News had to work hard, but in due course it latched onto Wilson—or rather onto a single image out of an ambitious drawing spanning several sheets.
 Again I do not dare estimate its word count.
 When it comes to images of war in Iraq, one can see why those girls and skeletons might have a lot to say.
-Amy Wilson's Truth (Bellwether, 2005)

 One day, when the papers wish to denounce me, I only hope that they spell my name right—and direct others to this Web site.
 And when one broaches politics, one has entered a divided and divisive arena.
 Artists expect that, but attention can still sting.
 Fortunately, it can also trigger new associations and new art.

-After a spring 2005 solo exhibition that found the art itself at the center of politics, Wilson returns in summer 2006 as part of a group show, "CHOPLOGIC," along with Anthony Campuzano and Melissa Brown.
-Wilson could have made the controversy itself part of her work.
-Instead, among three artists all using text and all alluding to politics, she chooses to avoid overt protest.
+After a spring 2005 solo exhibition that found the art itself at the center of politics, Wilson returned in summer 2006 as part of a group show, "CHOPLOGIC."
+She could have made the controversy itself part of her work.
+Instead, among three artists all using text and all alluding to politics, she chose to avoid overt protest.
 Her characters enter the modern art museum, where they wonder at the very possibility of making art.
 Two years later with "The Myth of Loneliness," they delve into still more private spaces and a different kind of global village.
+And in 2010, a mural brings them teasingly close to Ground Zero after all.

 While this review visits all those communities, a related article delves further into Wilson's role in the Drawing Center controversy.
 Two other articles describe an exhibition on art making the headlines, which included a panel discussion at which I presented along with the artist.
 I first saw drawing by Wilson in a group show at P.S.
 1, where writers often mentioned her in the same breath as Amy Cutler, another artist who works on paper with plenty of white space, spare outlines, and a cast of young women in allusively rural settings.
 Art and feminism, it appeared, were not out of the woods yet.